Ivoriel/Material_Donation_Charity/readme.md

 or don't have the permissions required to enter certain areas of the portal.
 For proper supervision pages with lists of users and institutions will be created with extended control options.

-Donation editing and control page will be created for the users as well as the institution users.
+Dedicated donation editing and control pages will be created for the users as well as the institution users.